chscott/ConnectionsDocker/doc/images/tdi_base.md

    $ curl -L -O -J -s -S -f https://raw.githubusercontent.com/chscott/ConnectionsDocker/master/tdi/base/env.txt
    ```

 4. Open env.txt and update the URLs for your environment.
-These are the locations at which the TDI install and license
+These are the locations at which the TDI install and fixpack
-   packages are hosted in your environment.
+   packages plus the required DB2 JARs are hosted in your environment.
 These files will be downloaded during installation.

 5. Create the ~/images/tdi/base/image directory.